Dayana-N/Book-Heaven-PP5/README.md

 - django-storages - Django Storages is a collection of custom storage backends for Django, including support for storing files on remote services like AWS S3.

-- django-widget-tweaks - Django Widget Tweaks is a package that simplifies working with form widgets and templates in Djang
+- django-widget-tweaks - Django Widget Tweaks is a package that simplifies working with form widgets and templates in Django

 - gunicorn - Gunicorn is a popular WSGI (Web Server Gateway Interface) HTTP server for running Python web applications, including Django applications, in a production environment.